Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 Green canopies cover the floors below the rooftop.
 You can hear the sounds of the jungle inside your room.

-Sloths are sleeping in the tall trees around the hotel, while the red-necked tamarins – cute monkeys with angry faces – jump from branch to branch.
+Sloths sleep in the tall trees around the hotel, while the red-necked tamarins – cute monkeys with angry faces – jump from branch to branch.

 Giraffe Manor isn't just a romantic name.
 This 1930s estate is home to tame giraffes who like to poke their heads through the restaurant windows to see what you're up to.